 Meanwhile, nearly three-quarters of employers consider teamwork and collaboration ‘very important’.

 So showing an employer that you’re a team player might encourage them to call you in for an interview.
 Below, we’ll give you 10 examples of teamwork skills, suggest some ways of improving your teamwork skills, and explain how to demonstrate teamwork effectively on your CV.

 10 examples of good teamwork skills

-Teamwork skills include the abilities to build positive relationships, influence and compromise, and solve problems as a group.
+Teamwork skills include the ability to build positive relationships, influence and compromise and solve problems as a group.

 Here are some examples of teamwork skills for a CV that show employers you know how to collaborate effectively.

 Communication is an essential soft skill in its own right, but it’s also crucial for effective teamwork.

 When team members can communicate clearly and concisely with one another, they’re significantly better at hitting deadlines, solving problems, and understanding each other’s situations.